Khalil-ur-Rehman Qamar: Career

 Khalil started his TV drama career with Dastak Aur Darwaza (1995), that he wrote and acted in, and later produced a film Qarz (1997) which he also wrote.
 He also wrote the dialogues of Ghar Kab Aao Gay (2000), Tere Piyar Mein, Mukhra Chan Varga, Nikki Jai Haan but made his breakthrough with Boota from Toba Tek Singh (1999).
 Later, he used this style in his dramas Landa Bazar (2002) and Love, Life Aur Lahore.
-Khalil-ur-Rehman Qamar has written various drama serials but he is best known for his all time super hit dramas such as Pyarey Afzal (2013), Sadqay Tumhare (2014), and Meray Paas Tum Ho (2019).
+Khalil has written various drama serials but he is best known for his super-hit dramas Pyarey Afzal (2013), Sadqay Tumhare (2014), and Meray Paas Tum Ho (2019).

 Controversies

 Feminism and sexism

 On 3 March 2020, Qamar appeared on a Pakistani talk show on Neo News to discuss the Aurat March.
 When Qamar was speaking, Marvi Sirmed interrupted Qamar by shouting "Mera Jism Meri Marzi" (meaning "My Body, My Choice"), a feminist slogan.
 He made obscene remarks about Marvi’s body and also indulged in abusive name-calling towards her.
 Qamar was accused of sexism and heavily criticized by politicians and prominent figures, while Geo TV suspended his contract.
-Qamar said he had not interrupted when Sirmed was speaking, but she interrupted him.
+Qamar said he had intervened when it was Sirmed's turn to speak, but she kept interrupting him.

 Abduction case

 On 15 July 2024, Qamar was abducted when he went to meet a woman supposedly pretending to be his fan who had allegedly invited him out, very early in the morning around 4:40am.
 His belongings were taken and a ransom was demanded.
 During this ordeal, the suspects filmed compromising and explicit videos of Qamar.
 When he refused to pay further extortion money, these videos were leaked online.
 The leaked footage shows Qamar with the woman who lured him as well as scenes of the video setup by the woman's accomplices.
-Some Pakistanis called the abduction "poetic justice", saying that he was not abducted by men, but by women.
+Majority Pakistanis called the abduction "poetic justice", saying that he was not abducted by men, but by women.

 Qamar later filed a complaint with FIA's Cyber Crime Wing.
 The playwright alleged that the accused deceived him and made videos, later blackmailing him for money.
 The suspects were arrested and the case is currently proceeding at the Lahore High Court.